astro313/FirstYear/mod1/response.md

 2:
 - section headings in 3 are strange.
 Remove the words "New results" since this is obvious and a requirement for publication.
 Also remove subheading or second line in heading 3.2.
-> We have removed "New results" in the subject headings
+> We have removed "New results" in the subject headings.

 3:
 - the left panels on Fig 1 and 2 should show the same region (have the same RA/DEC axes).
 It is also tough to tell by eye if the VLA9GHz and SMA emission is coincident.
 Perhaps these can be overlayed on Fig 1.
-> We marked the locations of the peak emission from the SMA as white crosses on the right panel on figure 1
+> We marked the locations of the peak emission from the SMA as white crosses on the right panel on figure 1.

 4:
 - figure 3: orange is difficult to see.
 What is the SNR of the residuals in the right panel?